Blogs

 Think of search results as a hallway — you’re not likely to walk through a closed door unless you know what’s on the other side, or you’re at least curious to find out.
 When your consumers search for nearby dining options, your QSR branding needs to be compelling, consistent, and clear to get them through the door.

 It takes a lot to manage multiple restaurant locations simultaneously and ensure all information is consistent and up to date.
-As a customer, conversely, it doesn’t take much at all for them to turn away from your restaurant and choose a competitor in the neighborhood.
+As a customer, conversely, it doesn’t take much for them to turn away from your restaurant and choose a competitor in the neighborhood.

 Optimize your Google Business Profile